matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

 ### Clarify what actions a client may take in response to an invite
 The client may:
- * Attempt to accept the call by sending an answer
+ * Attempt to accept the call by sending an `m.call.answer`.
- * Actively reject the call everywhere: reject the call as per above, which will stop the call from ringing on all the user's devices and the caller's client will inform them that the user has rejected their call.
+ * Actively reject the call everywhere: send an `m.call.reject` as per above, which will stop the call from ringing on all the user's devices and the caller's client will inform them that the user has rejected their call.
  * Ignore the call: send no events, but stop alerting the user about the call.
 The user's other devices will continue to ring, and the caller's device will continue to indicate that the call is ringing, and will time the call out in the normal way if no other device responds.

-### Introduce more reason codes to `m.call.hangup`
+### Introduce more reason codes to [`m.call.hangup`](https://spec.matrix.org/v1.5/client-server-api/#mcallhangup)
  * `ice_timeout`: The connection failed after some media was exchanged (as opposed to current `ice_failed` which means no media connection could be established).
 Note that, in the case of an ICE renegotiation, a client should be sure to send `ice_timeout` rather than `ice_failed` if